Ghassan Heamed

-Ghassan Raouf Heamed (born 18 December 1971) is an Iraqi football manager and former player who manages Assyriska.
+Ghassan Raouf Heamed (born 18 December 1971) is an Iraqi football manager and former player who managed Assyriska.

 Career

 Playing career

 Heamed started his career with Romanian side Sportul Studențesc.
 In 1995, he signed for Assyriska in the Swedish second tier, helping them earn promotion to the Swedish top flight.
 In 2005, Heamed signed for Tunisian club Club Africain.

 Managerial career

 In 2021, he was appointed manager of Assyriska in Sweden.